Is Your Teen Trapped in Anger?

 Finding Help

 Your teen’s anger may not be just a passing phase, but a sign of an emotional condition such as depression, anxiety, or poor self-esteem.
 It may not be easy to determine the root of your child’s anger, as it varies from one adolescent to another.
-You may notice that something is amiss or different, but it takes someone with training to accurately assess.
-Carolina Counseling Services in Sanford contracts with skilled licensed counselors and therapists who can help.
-Call today to schedule your first appointment.
+You may notice that something is amiss or different, but it can take someone with training to accurately assess.